ACED-IDP/minio-deploy/README.md

 ### IT Tasks

 - Allocate VM with space for data storage (e.g. One of our MinIO servers has a data mount storage of 5 TB's)
-- Create SSL certificate (and key file) for use with Nginx.
+- Create the SSL certificate (and key file) for use with Nginx.
 Services such as [Certbot](https://certbot.eff.org/) can be helpful in this case
-- Keep SSL certificate up to date (automatic renewal is recommended)
+- Keep the SSL certificate up to date (automatic renewal is recommended)
-- Keep VM up to date via official security channels or patched (e.g. following [RHEL](https://access.redhat.com/security/security-updates/) or [Ubuntu](https://ubuntu.com/security/notices) security updates).
+- Keep VM up to date via official security channels or patches (e.g. following [RHEL](https://access.redhat.com/security/security-updates/) or [Ubuntu](https://ubuntu.com/security/notices) security updates)

 ## Next Steps